globus/globus-compute/helm/README.md

 ```

 Getting the authentication setup is slightly more involved.
 Under the hood,
-the funcX Endpoint uses the funcX SDK for communication with the web services,
+the Globus Compute Endpoint uses the Globus Compute SDK for communication with the web services,
 which requires an authenticated user for most API routes.
-The funcX SDK can
+The Globus Compute SDK can
 use either client credentials or user credentials, both of which this chart
 implements.
 The next two sections describe how to implement each.

 #### Client Credentials
-The funcX SDK supports use of Globus Auth Client Credentials.
+The Globus Compute SDK supports use of Globus Auth Client Credentials.
 In practice,
 that means exporting two variables into the endpoint's environment:

 * `FUNCX_SDK_CLIENT_ID`